-In particular, computing Wd using ranks instead of raw values allows the removal of the change in the univariate distributions from that in spatial and inter-variable relationships.
+In particular, computing Wd using ranks instead of raw values allows removing the change in the univariate distributions from that in spatial and inter-variable relationships.
 However, comparing Wd values of climate datasets must be made with caution.
-Indeed, similar values of Wd for different climate datasets do not necessarily imply that their changes in spatial structure are similar.
+Indeed, similar values of Wd for different climate datasets do not necessarily imply that their changes of spatial structure are similar.
 Results for the three Wasserstein distances on ranks are displayed in Fig. 7 for both France and Brittany.
 Additional results for Wd on raw values are displayed in Fig. S7 for information purposes only.

 For France (Fig. 7a), the three Wd are slightly higher for the reference than for the model data (represented by straight lines).
-Although the differences are quite small, it cannot be concluded directly that changes in spatial structure are identical, as there is no particular reason for this.
-For CDF-t out-
+Although the differences are quite small, it cannot be concluded directly that changes of spatial structure are identical, as there